Street names are not just about indicating a specific location.

 It is a little known fact that Purvis Street was originally named Song Seah Road, after Seah Eu Chin’s third son.

 A story goes that, while the Purvis Street area was under development, it was Song Seah’s private land and therefore named after him in the planning submission.
-Upon completion, after the properties were sold and no longer privately-held by Song Seah, the authorities renamed the street.

 (To learn more, please visit the section devoted to Seah Song Seah in Seah Eu Chin’s family.)